manoverboard/AndrewBoardman/_posts/2020-02-28-8-find-the-gap-design-and-active-mindfulness.md

   the gap is also something else, an epiphenomenon and a socially contracted moment that needs both examination and contemplation.
 main-image: "/uploads/uploads/flower-home.jpg"
-caption: 'An illusion: the gap between photograph and photographer, between subject and object.'
+caption: 'A pretty illusion: the gap between photograph and photographer, object and subject.'

 ---
 What is the gap?
 Yes, it is a jeans retailer started in San Francisco in 1969, the short name a reference to the large social chasm between boomers and that greatest generation.
 How can we ever forget that!
 But for designers and for those seeking to critically engage with the world, the gap is also something else, an epiphenomenon and a socially contracted moment that needs both examination and contemplation.